hyperledger/toc/project-reports/2024/2024-annual-Hyperledger-Solang.md

 ## Next Year's Goals
 The main goal is to on-board more users and production projects to Hyperledger Solang.
+More work will be put into Solang Playground and Solang-Aqd to make it easier for Solidity developers to start using Solang, as well as tutorials to encourage production projects to use Solang.

 ## Help Required
 The maintainer team is 100% development oriented.
 We would need technical writing support from the Hyperledger team to review tutorials and explanations related to Solang.